Seagate/cortx/doc/ProvisionReleaseBuild.md

 ### Checklist:
 #### Single-Node VM Deployment

- -  [x]  Please create VM(s) with at least 1 CPUs and 4GB of RAM.
+ -  [ ]  Please create VM(s) with at least 4 CPUs and 4GB of RAM.
- -  [x]  For single-node VM deployment, ensure the VM is created with 2+ attached disks.
+ -  [ ]  For single-node VM deployment, ensure the VM is created with 8+ attached disks in addition to at least 2 ide storage for OS.
- -  [x]  Do you see the devices on execution of this command: lsblk ?
+ -  [ ]  Do you see the devices on execution of this command: lsblk ?
- -  [x]  Do the systems on your setup have valid hostnames, are the hostnames accessible: ping <hostname>?
+ -  [ ]  Do the systems on your setup have valid hostnames, are the hostnames accessible: ping <hostname>?
- -  [x]  Do you have IPs' assigned to all NICs ensxx, ensxx and ensxx?
+ -  [ ]  Do you have IPs' assigned to all NICs ensxx, ensxx and ensxx?
+         ```ip a```
- -  [x]  Identify primary node and run below commands on primary node
+ -  [ ]  Identify primary node and run below commands on primary node
          **NOTE**: For single-node VM, the VM node itself is treated as primary node.

 ### Pre-requisite

 -  Change Hostname by running,
    ```
-   sudo hostnamectl set-hostname deploy-test.cortx.com
+   sudo hostnamectl set-hostname --static --transient --pretty deploy-test.cortx.com
    ```
    -  Please use this hostname to avoid issues further in the bootstrap process.
-   - Make sure the hostname is changed by running `hostname -f`
+   -  Make sure the hostname is changed by running:
+      ```hostname -f```

 **Note:** You can change the hostname as per your requirement

 -  Disable SElinux by running,
    ```
    sed -i 's/SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config
    ```

  **Note:** Reboot the VM by running `reboot` command after disabling SElinux

 -  Set repository URL
    ```
    export CORTX_RELEASE_REPO="file:///var/artifacts/0"
    ```